sadeq220/docs/lock-free/README.md

 - **Thread.start()**: A call to start on a thread happens-before any action in the started thread.
 - **Thread#join()**: All actions in a thread happen-before any other thread successfully returns from a join on that thread.

+### Thread interference(Race Condition)[oracle docs]
+>Interference happens when two operations, running in different threads, but acting on the same data, interleave.
+>This means that the two operations consist of multiple steps, and the sequences of steps overlap.

+Race condition: when The outcome is depends on interleaving of multiple threads.
+multiple threads access shared data concurrently, and the final outcome of the program depends on the specific order in which these threads are scheduled to execute.
+This can lead to unpredictable and undesirable behaviour. its cases include:
+- Check-Then-Ach
+- Read-Modify-Write
 ### Liveness(oracle docs)
 >A concurrent application's ability to execute in a timely manner is known as its liveness.